julia-sod/behavior-strategy-implementation/8-kyu/can-we-divide-it.md

 ### Strategy

+Function shows if one number can be divided by second and third given numbers by checking their sum.

+### Implementation

 In this solution a remainder operator is used too but the difference is, that the sum of both results is checked.

-### Implementation

 **operator precedence and strict equality**: with their help checking if the sum result is strictly equal to 0 and returns result as true

+### Possible Refactors

+This strategy could also be implemented with these Implementation ...

+- `if/else` statement

 ---

+## Notes

+It's quite a simple challenge that helps to understand remainder operator better.